gsundin/memes/README.md

 # memes
 >"These are my maymays.
-Be gentle with them.""
+Be gentle with them."

 Ongoing project to make bring the (objectively) dankest memes to the public.